stock2shop/website/content/integrations/platforms/takealot-marketplace.md

 tags: ["marketplace"]
 ---

-## How the Takealot marketplace Integration works:
+## How the Takealot Marketplace Integration works:
 We use the Takealot offers api to automatically update your offers on the Takealot marketplace directly from your ERP/accounting system.
 Once your products have been created on the Takealot marketplace, there is no need to manage the selling (offer) price and other key information manually.
 Any changes made to these fields on your ERP/accounting system will update the products on your Takealot marketplace.
 It’s a simple way to automate product updates directly from your ERP.

 ---

-### What you can do with the Takealot marketplace integration:
+### What you can do with the Takealot Marketplace Integration:
 - Update your offer price
 - Update your recommended retail price
 - Set product lead times which determine how long you take to deliver your products to Takealot